cbmcdougall/google-ripoff/README.md

 [x] Fix functions retrieving search result data.\
 [x] Added rendering of no results message.\
 [x] Added hiding of HTML elements after submitted search.\
-[x] Added functionality to move search bar to top of page when displaying results, allowing user to make another search.
+[x] Added functionality to move search bar to top of page when displaying results, allowing user to make another search.\
+[x] Fixed bug where new searches appended results and didn't clear the old results.

 ### client/static
 [x] Added logo to `./images` and added into `../index.html` and `./css/style.css`

 ## Planned changes/features
 [] Improvements to search function to be less strict but still relevant results.\
-[] Write a testing suite.\
 [] Possibly improve catching of errors in client-side API call.

 ## Bugs
-[] Upon successive searches results are appended and old results are not cleared first.
+[x] Upon successive searches results are appended and old results are not cleared first.

 ## Wins & Challenges